Sierra-Alpha/desert/readme.md

 A `kainga` (home/`~`) away from `kainga` (home/`~`)

-## TL;DR (Too Long; Didn't Read)

-A containerised Xserver with VNC over SSH tunnels.
-Launching a Spacemacs editor with a preferred setup.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**